 This post, The Picture of Dorian Gray by Oscar Wilde | Book Review, contains affiliate links.
 You are not obligated to purchase through these links, but doing so helps support this blog at no additional cost to you.
 Sharing and following are great free ways to show your support and are equally appreciated!

-Hello, friends!
-Today I’m sharing a review for The Picture of Dorian Gray.
-I doubt anyone needs a twenty-first-century opinion on a nineteenth-century novel that’s been talked about far more and far better than I ever could, but this is one of my favorite classics and I wanted to share my thoughts!
+Hi, friends!
+Thanks for joining me today; I’m so glad you’re here 💙.
+Today I’m sharing my review of one of my favorite classics: The Picture of Dorian Gray.
+I doubt anyone needs a twenty-first-century opinion on a nineteenth-century novel that’s been talked about far more and far better than I ever could, but I really wanted to share my thoughts!